-The current draws and channel status can be exported via one of the available CAN bus.

-PCM2 offers CAN routing between ay of the 4 available CAN ports.
+The current draws and channel status can be exported via CAN bus.
+PCM2 LITE offers CAN routing between the 2 CAN ports.

 Please note that the PCM is not intended to be used to control safety-critical systems on a vehicle, such as ABS braking, power steering, etc.